aditmehta0/Stereotaxis-clamp/Design_Files/DesignB/Readme.md

-# 🧩 Design1: Original Clamp Design
+# 🧩 DesignB: Simple Clamp Design

-Design1 offers a versatile stereotaxic clamp suitable for various experimental setups.
+DesignB offers a versatile stereotaxic clamp suitable for various experimental setups.
 It is available in both CNC-machined and 3D-printed versions.

 ## 🔧 Manufacturing Options